Domain Enumeration, Red Teaming

 Get GPO

-A Group Policy is created to figure out how the Domain is set up and what set of rules and policies are designed by the Administrator to govern the Domain.
-This can be enumerated using this module.
-It will extract all the information regarding Group Policies that are configured on the Target System.
+The Administrator creates a Group Policy to figure out how the Domain is set up and what set of rules and policies govern the Domain.
+This module can enumerate them.
+It will extract all the information regarding Group Policies that the Target System has configured.

 execute